Recrea-t/campinglamola/src/pages/activities.en.md

       * *[Falles d'Isil](http://www.fallesisil.cat/),* Festivity declared of National Interest in June 2010 and Intangible Heritage of Humanity by UNESCO in 2015.

-      * Setmana Santa (Holy Week), Viacrucis i la Passión, in Esterri d'Àneu.
+      * Setmana Santa (Holy Week), the Stations of the Cross and the Passion of Christ  in Esterri d'Àneu.

       * *E[sbaiola't Festival](https://festivalesbaiolat.cat/)*, in Esterri d'Aneu, street performing arts I for all audiences.